MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 Browser automation actions accept exclusively UI elements captured from web pages.
 Therefore, existing UI elements captured from desktop applications aren't displayed in the UI elements picker of these actions.

-To find more information regarding desktop and web automation , refer to [Automate desktop flows](desktop-automation.md) and [Automate web flows](automation-web.md).
+To find more information regarding desktop and web automation, refer to [Automate desktop flows](desktop-automation.md) and [Automate web flows](automation-web.md).

 ### UI elements for web pages

 To capture a UI element from a webpage, you need to install the appropriate browser extension.
 You can find more information about the supported browsers and the required extension in [Use browsers and manage extensions](using-browsers.md).

-When the browser extension isn't able to communicate with Power Automate, the browser window is identified as a desktop application.
+When the browser extension isn't able to communicate with Power Automate, the web page is identified as a desktop application.
 As a result, Power Automate grabs desktop UI elements, not web UI elements.

 ### Distinguish desktop from web UI elements